y4cj4sul3/Autoencoder/README.md

 # Autoencoder

 Try to build many kinds of autoencoder.
-Currently got general autoencoder only.
+Currently got vanilla autoencoder and variantional autoencoder only.
-VAE, RAE, and VRAE will be add in the future.
+RAE, and VRAE will be added in the future.

 ## Example

+Use the example from tensorflow example tutorial.

 ### AE

-Use example from tensorflow example tutorial.
+The training process will save model in `Model/AE/` folder, make sure the folder exist otherwise the files will failed to saved.<br>
+During the evaluation, pretrained model will be restored for further testing.<br>

 ```
 # train